 EYLEA faces significant competition in the marketplace.
-For example, EYLEA competes in one or more of its approved indications with other VEGF inhibitors, including Novartis and Genentech/Roche's Lucentis[®] (ranibizumab) and Novartis' Beovu[®] (brolucizumab).
+For example, EYLEA competes in one or more of its approved indications with other VEGF inhibitors, including Novartis and Genentech/Roche's Lucentis® (ranibizumab), Novartis' Beovu® (brolucizumab), and Genentech/Roche's Susvimo® (ranibizumab ocular implant), as well as Samsung Bioepis Co., Ltd. and Biogen Inc.'s biosimilar referencing Lucentis.
 Ophthalmologists are also using off-label, third-party repackaged versions of Genentech/Roche's approved VEGF antagonist, bevacizumab, for the treatment of certain of EYLEA's indications, and we are aware of another company developing an ophthalmic formulation of such product.
 In DME and RVO, EYLEA also competes with intravitreal implants of corticosteroids.
 We are also aware of a number of companies working on the development of product candidates and extended delivery devices for the potential treatment of one or more of EYLEA's indications, including those that act by blocking VEGF and VEGF receptors (including therapies designed to extend the treatment interval) and/or other targets (such as Ang2).
-In addition, we are aware of several companies developing biosimilar versions of EYLEA and other approved anti-VEGF treatments.
+In addition, we are aware of several companies developing biosimilar versions of EYLEA and other approved anti-VEGF treatments, including other biosimilar versions of Lucentis under regulatory review or in late-stage clinical development.
 Other potentially competitive products in development include products for use in combination with EYLEA and/or other anti-VEGF treatments, small-molecule tyrosine kinase inhibitors, gene therapies, and other eye-drop formulations, devices, and oral therapies.
 There also is a risk that third parties repackage ZALTRAP for off-label use and sale for the treatment of diseases of the eye, even though ZALTRAP has not been manufactured and formulated for use in intravitreal injections.
 We are aware of claims by third parties, including those based on published clinical data, alleging that ZALTRAP may be safely administered to the eye.

-The market for Dupixent's current and potential future indications is also competitive.
+The market for Dupixent's current and potential future indications is also increasingly competitive.
 In atopic dermatitis, there are several topical ointments or agents either approved or in development.
-There is also a systemic JAK inhibitor approved for atopic dermatitis and others are in development.
-In addition, a number of companies are developing antibodies against IL-13, IL-13Ra1, OX40, IL-31R, and/or IL-1alpha.
+There are also systemic JAK inhibitors and an antibody against IL-13 approved for atopic dermatitis and others are in development.
+In addition, a number of companies are developing antibodies against IL-13Ra1, OX40, IL-31R, and/or IL-1alpha.
 In asthma, competitors to Dupixent include antibodies against the IL-5 ligand or the IL-5 receptor or immunoglobulin E; and some of these antibodies are either approved or in development for indications that also compete or may compete in the future with Dupixent in CRSwNP.
-There are several other potentially competitive products in development that may compete with Dupixent in asthma, as well as potential future indications, including antibodies against thymic stromal lymphopoietin ("TSLP"), the IL-33 ligand, or the IL-33 receptor (ST2).
-Dupixent also faces competition from orally administered small molecule agents and inhaled products in asthma and potential future indications.
+There are several other potentially competitive products in development that may compete with Dupixent in asthma, as well as potential future indications, including antibodies against thymic stromal lymphopoietin ("TSLP") or IL-33 ligand or receptor.
+Dupixent also faces competition from inhaled products in asthma and potential future indications.

 Libtayo also faces significant competition.
-There are several competitors that are marketing and/or developing antibodies against PD-1 and/or PDL-1, including Merck's Keytruda[®] (pembrolizumab), Bristol-Myers Squibb's Opdivo[®] (nivolumab), Roche's Tecentriq[®] (atezolizumab), and AstraZeneca's Imfinzi[®] (durvalumab).
+There are several competitors that are marketing and/or developing antibodies against PD-1 and/or PDL-1 (some of which were approved in the relevant indications and commercialized before Libtayo), including Merck's Keytruda® (pembrolizumab), Bristol-Myers Squibb's Opdivo® (nivolumab), Roche's Tecentriq® (atezolizumab), and AstraZeneca's Imfinzi® (durvalumab).